WenyuChiou/Event-Driven-Strategy/README.md

 ## 📞 Support

-For issues, questions, or contributions, please open an issue on the repository.
+For issues, questions, or contributions, please open an issue on the [GitHub repository](https://github.com/WenyuChiou/Event-Driven-Strategy).

 ## 🎯 Roadmap